A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

 Another observation worth pointing out is that a rank-$k$ CUR of $A_E$ yields a more accurate approximation of $A$ compared to the rank-$k$ SVD of $A_E$, although the column and row indices are selected using the singular vectors of $A_E$.
-This behavior may be attributed to the fact that unlike the SVD, which is a linear combination of the perturbed data points, the $C$ and $R$ are actual columns and rows of $A$ that are perturbed.
-Therefore, it is highly likely that these selected columns and rows are not largely perturbed.
+This behavior can be attributed to the fact that the SVD is a linear combination of all the perturbed data points, so the total noise is included in the rank-$k$ approximation.
+On the other hand, with the CUR approximation, the $C$ and $R$ factors are actual columns and rows of $A_E$, so selecting $k$ columns and rows of $A_E$ implies that our approximation would only contain part and not the total noise.

+We also observe that the approximation accuracy of the QDEIM index selection method is comparable to that of the DEIM scheme, although the former is simpler and more efficient.

 It is also worth noting that the improved performance of an RSVD-CUR approximation compared to a CUR factorization is particularly more attractive for higher noise levels with modest $k$ values, i.e., when $k$ is significantly less than rank$(A)$.
 One can observe from \cref{fig: 1} that the range of $k$ values that yield the lowest approximation error measured against unperturbed $A$ is between 10 and 20.
-Using the following $k$ values [10,15,20], in \cref{table:exp1}, we investigate the significant improvement of a DEIM-RSVD-CUR approximation over a DEIM-CUR factorization.
-With noise level $0.1$, we see that for the lowest error of the DEIM-CUR, which corresponds to $k=15$, the DEIM-RSVD-CUR produces about 64\% reduction in that error.
-The improvement is even more significant if the noise level is $0.2$, where the rank-10 RSVD-CUR approximation reduces the rank-10 CUR decomposition error (lowest error of the CUR) by about 102\%.}
+Using the following $k$ values (10, 15, 20), in \cref{table:exp1}, we investigate the significant improvement of a DEIM-RSVD-CUR approximation over a DEIM-CUR factorization.
+With noise level $0.1$, we see that for the lowest error of a DEIM-CUR, which corresponds to $k=15$, a DEIM-RSVD-CUR produces about a 39\% reduction in the error.
+The improvement is even more significant if the noise level is $0.2$, where the rank-10 RSVD-CUR approximation reduces the rank-10 CUR decomposition error (lowest error of the CUR) by about 50\%.}

-In \cref{fig:3}, using an RSVD-CUR decomposition of $A_E$ with noise level $\varepsilon=0.1$, we show the various quantities in \cref{theorem1}.
-We observe that the upper bound in \cref{theorem1} may be rather pessimistic, and the true RSVD-CUR error may be substantially lower in practice.
+In \cref{fig:3}, using the DEIM-RSVD-CUR decomposition of $A_E$ with noise level $\varepsilon=0.1$, we show the various quantities in \cref{theorem1}.
+We observe that the upper bound in \cref{theorem1} may be rather pessimistic, and the true DEIM-RSVD-CUR error may be substantially lower in practice.
 As in \cite[Fig.~4]{Sorensen}, the magnitude of the quantities $\eta_s$ and $\eta_p$ may vary.
 We see that $\|\wh T_W\|$ and $\|\wh T_Z\|$ seem to stabilize as $k$ increases and both quantities are close to $\norm{A_E}$.